MissouriMRDT/RoveSoSimulator/pages/diversion.md

 When you first open Diversion, you will see the main hub.
 This is your starting point for accessing all your projects.

 *   **Local Workspaces:** This section shows repositories that you already have on your computer.
 You can quickly open a project from here.
-In the image, you can see the `RoveSoSimulator` workspace, its current branch (`import-Table-from-main`), and the local file path.
 The **Sync** toggle allows you to enable or disable automatic syncing of changes.
 *   **All Repositories:** This lists all repositories available to you from your organization.
 If you are setting up the simulator for the first time, you would find `RoveSoSimulator` here and click **Clone Repo** to download it to your machine.

 ![Diversion Hub](../assets/images/Screenshot%202025-10-17%20172857.png)